Miguelito (footballer, born March 1990)

-Luis Miguel Ribeiro Teixeira (born 9 March 1990 in Amarante) known as Miguelito, is a Portuguese professional footballer who plays for Nea Salamina as a midfielder.
+Luís Miguel Ribeiro Teixeira (born 9 March 1990), known as Miguelito, is a Portuguese professional footballer who plays as a midfielder.

-Club career
+Career

 On 21 August 2017, Miguelito made his professional debut with Olympiakos Nicosia in a 2017–18 Cypriot First Division match against Doxa.

 In the summer of 2019, Miguelito returned to Cyprus to join first division side Ethnikos Achna.
 In his league debut against Paralimi on 26 August, Miguelito scored twice to help his side to a 4–3 win.